Village files: Purposes

 According to Pappé, later the files were updated and much more details of the inhabitants were added.
 Towards the end of the Mandatory period more military information was added, like the number of guards and the number and quality of arms in a village, next to the already present information on how best to attack a village.
-The final update in 1947 focussed on creating lists of ‘wanted’ persons in each village.
+The final update in 1947 focused on creating lists of ‘wanted’ persons in each village.
 The main criteria for inclusion were participation in actions against the British and the Zionists, and affiliation with a Palestinian political party or leader.
 Typically 20 to 30 out of 1500 inhabitants were on the lists.

 According to Pappé in the late 1940s these files contained 'precise details [...] about the topographic location of each village, its access roads, quality of land, water springs, main sources of income, its sociopolitical composition, religious affiliations, names of its mukhtars, its relationship with other villages, the age of individual men (sixteen to fifty),' an index of hostility based on the level of the village's participation in the revolt of 1936, and a list of everyone who had been involved in the revolt with particular attention for those who had allegedly killed Jews.

 According to Eyal the 'village files' gathered three types of information: